Rate this article :

 In this documentation, we'll guide you through the various steps involved in configuring and using image conversion with LWS Optimize.
 You'll find out how to activate this feature and optimise your site for greater speed and efficiency.

-To activate automatic conversion of images to WebP via the LWS Optimize plugin, access your WordPress dashboard and then click on LWS Optimize in the left-hand menu.
+To activate the automatic conversion of images to WebP via the LWS Optimize plugin, access your WordPress dashboard and then click on LWS Optimize in the left-hand menu.

 Depending on the number of images, this may take some time, but you can track the progress of the conversion by looking at the statistics.
 As conversions are carried out in the background using cron, you can leave the page during the process.